 The maximum torque delivered by the motor when it must run at a constant speed.
 This value is programmable with the Continuous Torque Limit parameter, which is programmed as part of the configuration data.
-The parameter ranges from the 0.10 Nm to 0.50 Nm.
+For the SV160E2, this parameter ranges from 0.10 Nm to 0.50 Nm.
+For the SV400E2, this parameter ranges from 0.25 Nm to 1.28 Nm.